Skip to main content

 This article covers:

-Creating a new webhook
+Creating and testing a new webhook

 Test Webhook payload